propellerlabsio/meteor-ui5-website/public/docs/tutorial/07-Accounts.md

       }
     },
 ```
-## Filter the Task list by user Id
+## Filter the tasks list by the currently signed in user
 Add a filter to your view controller
 ```js
    onFilterTasks: function(){